 What is the minimum reporting cadence a private lender should expect from a servicer?

-Monthly remittance, monthly disbursement, and monthly portfolio dashboard at minimum.
+Monthly remittance, monthly disbursement, and monthly portfolio dashboard are the baseline.
 Delinquency and loss mitigation reports run on event triggers.
 Annual statements (1098 / 1099) run once per calendar year.
 Trust reconciliation runs monthly.

 Do these reports apply to business-purpose loans the same way they apply to consumer loans?

-Yes.
-NSC services business-purpose private mortgage loans and consumer fixed-rate mortgage loans, and the reporting stack is structurally identical.
-Tax form distinctions and consumer disclosures differ, but the underlying ten-report framework holds.
+Yes — NSC services business-purpose private mortgage loans and consumer fixed-rate mortgage loans, and the reporting stack is structurally identical for both.
+Tax form distinctions and consumer disclosures differ, but the underlying ten-report framework holds across loan types.

 How do reports affect note sale pricing?